 Globalization offers multiple advantages acknowledged by everyone and denied by none.
 Following are a few major pros of globalization.

 In the past, when the world was non-globalized and nationalism was prevailing, there was a lack of cooperation between states.
 Even, countries were suspicious of each other.
 The focus was on self-development and progress.
 States never cooperated with each other for mutual progress and development.

 This is an example from recent times.
-For other examples, the spread of Information and Communication Technology across the world is also a hallmark of globalization.
+For other example, the spread of Information and Communication Technology across the world is also a hallmark of globalization.

-There are multiple regional level and global level organizations active today.
-For example, SAARC, ASEAN, SCO, UNO, WTO, etc all working for the mutual interests of the member countries.
+There are multiple regional-level and global-level organizations active today.
+For example, SAARC, ASEAN, SCO, UNO, WTO, etc all work for the mutual interests of the member countries.

-Hence, mutual cooperation and development of countries are among the most prominent advantages of globalization.
+Hence, mutual cooperation and the development of countries are among the most prominent advantages of globalization.

 It is no denying the fact that globalization has brought peace to the world.
 Though we do witness wars and conflicts even today, those are not on such large scales as in the pre-globalized world.

-Today, the role played by the global institutions in the maintenance of world peace is commendable.
+Today, the role played by global institutions in the maintenance of world peace is commendable.